 Pharaoh ants are about 1/16” in length and usually yellow or red in color.

-There are several species of stink bugs, the most common being the Brown Marmorated Stink Bug, which has become an increasing annoyance for Des Moines residents since its discovery in Nebraska in 2010, then in Iowa in 2011.
-The first of these stink bugs were found in Polk County, IA in 2013, and this invasive species is quickly becoming a well-known household pest.
+There are several species of stink bugs both in the country and worldwide.
+The most common one you will see is the Brown Marmorated Stink Bug.
+This invasive pest has become an increasing annoyance for Midwest residents since their discoveries in Wisconsin, Nebraska and Minnesota in 2010, then in Iowa in 2011.
+Though that was only a decade ago, the stink bug is quickly becoming a well-known household pest.
 Their name comes from the strong odor that is released when they’re squished – often compared to the smell of rotten cilantro.
 They are about ⅝” long, shaped like a shield, and have a brownish-grey color.

 To help prevent wasps, we seal off access points and small cracks in and around your home.
 If you do notice a nest, contact us and we will gladly come to remove it from your property.
 Nests are typically made out of chewed wood, with the exception of mud daubers who build out of mud and clay.
 Nests continue to grow in size as summer continues on, which is why spring management is crucial.